-Watch the following example (no audio) where an auto-labeling policy named Personal Information has been selected, and from the flyout pane, View simulation is selected.
+Watch the following example (no audio) where an auto-labeling policy named Personal Information is selected, and View simulation is selected from the flyout pane.
 This pane is then collapsed to better see the simulation results of the policy with the available actions to turn on or restart the policy, edit or delete it.
 The simulation results from the overview page are displayed in three sections, Simulation status, Total matches, and Locations.
 As the Samples for review tab is selected, you see a list of documents that haven't yet been filtered by location.
 The demonstration ends but at this stage, you could select one of the listed samples to view it in the preview pane, or first filter the results.

 Before you begin

 The global admin for your organization has full permissions to create and edit retention labels and their policies.
 If you aren't signing in as a global admin, see the permissions information for records management or data lifecycle management, depending on the solution you're using.

 - Auditing for Microsoft 365 must be turned on.
 If you need to turn on auditing or you're not sure whether auditing is already on, see Turn audit log search on or off.

 - To view the list of samples, you must have the Data Classification List Viewer role, and to view file or email contents in the source view, you must have the Data Classification Content Viewer role.
 Global admins don't have these roles by default.